Correction: Net Asset Value and Dividend Declaration - replacement

 Net Asset Value and Dividend Declaration

-The Board of Octopus Apollo VCT plc (the ‘Company’) announces that as at 31 January 2023, the unaudited Net Asset Value (‘NAV’) of the Company was 53.2 pence per share.
+The Board of Octopus Titan VCT plc (the ‘Company’) has reviewed the portfolio and announces that as at 31 December 2022, the unaudited Net Asset Value (‘NAV’) of the Company was 76.9 pence per share.

+The movement in NAV over the period is largely driven by broad-based reductions in valuations to reflect the general market changes, notably the fall in public market valuation multiples.

 For further information please contact: